Intervention/docs/image/v4/basics/colors.md

 ## Transforming Colors

-Once the pixel colors of an image have been read into an object, more options are available.
+Once a color of an image has been read into an object, more options are available.

 ### Transform Colors to String Values